CalyxOS/calyxos.org/pages/_posts/2023-06-28-june-feature-update.md

 * Fix "Long press on fingerprint sensor to unlock phone"

 #### FP4
+* CalyxOS 4.10.2-2 (23410022)
 * Update to FP4.SP29.B.069.20230510

-#### Known issues
-##### FP4
-* Tapping the fingerprint scanner wakes up the device.
-There used to be an option to change that, it's temporary unavailable, will be brought back in the next build.
+* Tapping the fingerprint scanner wakes up the device, only if configured to do so.
+Settings -> Fingerprint -> Manage fingerprints -> Touch to unlock anytime

 ### Note